Milind018/Redshift-Classifier/docs/source/index.md

 ## First Steps with GaMPEN
-0. For a quick blog-esque introduction to the most important features of GaMPEN, please check out [About GaMPEN](./About_Gampen.md).
+0. For a quick blog-esque introduction to the most important features of Redshift-Classifier(X-Ray), please check out [About](./About_XRC.md).
 :::{tip}
-For a deep-dive, please refer to [Ghosh et. al. 2022](https://doi.org/10.3847/1538-4357/ac7f9e) and [Ghosh et. al 2023](https://doi.org/10.3847/1538-4357/acd546).
+For a deep-dive, please refer to [Dainotti et. al. 2022](https://arxiv.org/abs/2408.08763).
 :::
 1. Follow the installation instructions and quick-start guide in [Getting Started](./Getting_Started.md).
-2. Go through the [Tutorials](./Tutorials.md) to learn how to use GaMPEN for a variety of different tasks.
-3. Review the [Using GaMPEN](./Using_GaMPEN.md) page to dive into the details about the various user-facing functions that GaMPEN provides.
+2. Review the [Usage](./Using_XRC.md) page to dive into the details about the various user-facing functions that our classifier provides and how to use them in a GUI environment.

-Note that if you want to access the publicly released GaMPEN models or structural parameter catalogs for specific surveys (e.g., Hyper Suprime-Cam), please refer to the [Public Catalogs & Trained Models](./Public_data.md) page.